Alboraya: History

 King James I of Aragon gave land to the bishop of Huesca, Vidal de Canellas.
 Teresa Gil de Vidaure, the king's third wife, managed the property through a land swap with the bishop which strengthened the patrimony of their son James of Jérica.
 In 1331, it passed into the hands of Gilberto Zanoguera, who founded the lordship of Alboraya.
 During the 15th century, it was held by the Crown.

 The church was built in the 15th century and dedicated to Santa Maria.
 Along the Carraixet ravine a chapel was constructed dedicated to Our Lady of Desamparados (the Virgin of the Helpless), its first building dates from 1414 and was ordered built by the General Council of Valencia the year 1400.
 It included a consecrated cemetery where the executed and disadvantaged were buried.
 The current building is new.

 The main activity is agriculture, and the most important crop is the plug, which has become popular in the Alboraya horchata.

-The year 1646 population census provides a calculation of 88 houses; Cavanilles population figure in the year 1794 of 560, in the mid-19th century 3301, and in 1922 4265 inhabitants.
+The year 1646 population census provides a calculation of 88 houses; Cavanilles population figure in the year 1794 of 560, in the mid-19th century 3301, and in 1922, there were 4265 inhabitants.